clamsproject/app-spacy-wrapper/README.md

-# Spacy NLP Service
+# CLAMS-spaCy wrapper

-The spaCy NLP tool wrapped as a CLAMS service, spaCy is distributed under the [MIT license](https://github.com/explosion/spaCy/blob/master/LICENSE).
+The spaCy NLP wrapped as a CLAMS service, spaCy is distributed under the [MIT license](https://github.com/explosion/spaCy/blob/master/LICENSE).

 This requires Python 3.8 or higher.
 For local install of required Python modules see [requirements.txt](requirements.txt).